Real time QoE monitoring of several MPEG-2 and MPEG-4/AVC programs

 When a problem of quality loss is detected, audio and/or video samples can be saved for later examination.
 These samples can be saved from X seconds BEFORE the problem to Y seconds AFTER the problem (X and Y are user-defined).

-MPEG Monitor is a software product.
-It has additional features if external audio video devices are detected (like video rendering cards, for example).
-It works under any Windows version (XP, Vista, Seven, 8, 8.1, 10 and Server editions) and is easy to install.
-It can run on any modern PC.
-It can even run on a modern laptop.
-If possible, the recommended configuration is: Intel Core i7 CPU, 4 GB of RAM, 10 GB of hard disk drive, 1920x1080 (or more) video graphics card, Blackmagic Design video rendering card (Decklink series).
+MPEG Monitor is a software product for Windows.
+It has additional features if external audio video devices are detected (like a Decklink rendering card from Blackmagic Design, for example).
+It can run on virtually any PC.
+It can even run on a laptop.
+If possible, the recommended configuration is: CPU with 4 cores (or more), 4 GB of RAM, 1920x1080 (or more) video graphics card.

 On a PC with Intel Core i7 (model: 950), MPEG Monitor can process up to 16 MPEG-2 SD streams simultaneously, or 12 H.264 SD streams, or 4 to 6 H.264 HD streams.
 Of course, you can monitor a combination of MPEG-2 and MPEG-4/AVC (H.264) programs, in SD and in HD.
 For example, you can monitor 4 MPEG-2 SD streams, 3 MPEG-4/AVC SD streams and 2 MPEG-4/AVC HD streams.